Publications

 [arXiv]

-Overview: We give a general framework which reduces maximin optimization to minimax optimization, and then apply our framework to obtain new state-of-the-art algorithms for solving bilinear matrix games and the dual of CVaR distributionally robust optimization (DRO).
-Finally, as an illustration of its broader applicability, we apply our framework to recover the optimal query complexity for computing an approximate stationary point of a convex function.
+Overview: In certain core optimization and machine learning problems, a gap exists: the best-known algorithms for the min-max and max-min formulations of the problem have different complexities.
+We close this gap with a general framework that provides efficient, bidirectional reductions between min-max and max-min optimization.
+Our framework yields new state-of-the-art algorithms for bilinear matrix games and the dual of CVaR distributionally robust optimization (DRO).
+To demonstrate its versatility, we also apply it to recover the optimal query complexity for computing an approximate stationary point of a convex function.

 with Vaidehi Srinivas and Aravindan Vijayaraghavan